hpanwar08/rest-api-ml-model/README.md

 # Rest API for deploying ML models :zap:

 A microservice built on Flask to deploy ML models as rest api.
+This code can be used as a boilerplate for your next machine learning project deployment

 ## Steps to run
 * Create virtual or conda environment and activate it